 We currently offer the following feeds:

-- General DoD Travel News: This RSS Feed provides travel-related news and information.
+General DoD Travel News: Provides travel-related news and information.

 Target Audience: Travelers, Travel Managers and Administrators

-- Travel Regulations: This RSS Feed provides notification of Joint Federal Travel Regulation (JFTR), Joint Travel Regulation (JTR), and other travel-related policy updates.
+Travel Regulations: Provides notification of Joint Travel Regulation (JTR) and other travel-related policy updates.

 What is RSS?